jgollhardt/frstack/README.md

 Ansible also supports the concept of "tags".
 If you want to run a subset of the playbook, provide a comma seperated value (no spaces) with a list of tags.
 For example:

 ```
+cd vagrant
 ./frstack openam,openidm
 ```

 Will run just those roles that pertain to OpenAM and OpenIDM

-You can re-run the vagrant provisioner using:
+You can also re-run the vagrant ansible provisioner using:

 ```
 vagrant provision
 ```

-## Selecting the software versions to install

-The variable 'release' is set in the file ansible/global_vars/all.
-This variable is the name of a file that will be included from the ansible/vars directory.
-For example vars/nightly.yml.
-The included file points to the download locations and versions of the various ForgeRock products to be installed.
-To customize which versions get installed, create a copy of one of the existing files (custom.yml, for example), and edit to suit your environment.
+But note that this will not allow you to selectively provision using tags.
+This is essentially equivalent to runing ./frstack with no tags.

 ## Staging files

 For Vagrant installs, the "staging/" directory is mounted on the guest.
-Most of the roles will first check this directory to see if an artifact exists already in this location.
-If it does, the install process will skip the download and use the staged version.
-This can save considerable time if you are repeating build process.

-To take advantage of this, copy the appropriate artifacts to ansible/staging.
-Note the version numbers have to match what is defined in your 'release' include file.

 ## The 'fr' ForgeRock user